- Community Resources

 We strive to create an atmosphere that is supportive and welcoming in campus residences.
 Every resident is responsible for contributing to the creation of a residential community that encourages learning and well being.
 To that end, there are various expectations of on-campus residents some of which are detailed below.
 The Student Rights, Responsibilities, and Obligations section of the Housing Contract contains the full text.
 All campus residents are strongly encouraged to read the Housing Contract prior to signing.

 Housing is only available for students who are enrolled full-time or who are on a reduced class-load authorized by the Academic Dean.
 Students who either choose not to enroll for a term, or who are ineligible to do so, will be asked to vacate college housing and will be responsible for the remainder of that term’s rent.
-In exceptional circumstances or because of extreme emotional or medical problems a student may petition the Associate Dean of Student Life to be released from the Housing Contract.
+In exceptional circumstances or because of extreme emotional or medical problems a student may petition the Dean of Student Life or Coordinator of Wellness & Campus Engagement to be released from the Housing Contract.
 The College may terminate a Housing Contract if a student fails to comply with any of the terms of the Contract, the guidelines established by the house, or if the student presents a risk to other students.

 Students living on campus are responsible for the following: